lazamar/lazamar.github.io/_posts/2016-09-24-accidental-dos.md

 It was my most effective attack, three companies went down.
 It was also accidental and with undesired consequences.

 At work we have two very distinct groups: the pop-lovers and the metal-heads.
 As you might expect, metal-heads are not very fond of Rihanna, and neither are pop-lovers very appreciative of Guns & Roses.
-To end our frequent discussions about which station should the radio on, we decided to build a widget where everyone could submit whatever songs they liked and they would be automatically arranged in turns and played from Spotify.
+To end people's frequent discussions about which station should the radio be on, we decided to build a widget for the company's management system where everyone could submit whatever songs they liked and they would be automatically arranged in turns and played from Spotify.
 Fair and easy.

-I was the one commissioned with the task of building the widget.
+I was the one to develop such widget.
 I built two components.
-A little server to receive all songs requests, organise them, and add them to a Spotify playlist.
-And the widget itself, to allow song choosing, reordering, and viewing of how the general playlist was looking like.
+A little server to receive all song requests, organise them, and add them to a Spotify playlist.
+And the widget itself, to allow song choosing, reordering, and viewing of how the general playlist.
+This is how it was looking like.

 ![The playlist widget](../images/playlist-widget.png)